benorgil/github.com-benorgil-exectester/NOTES.md

 ## TODO List  ##
 - Learn about gh actions more
+- Sonar
+- Get dagger working in vscode devcontainer
 - spin up minikube with dagger
-- Sonar
 - Review my use of pointers
 - Fix exitcode test